Assignment Two Introduction:

 For a good guide to Turabian formats use:

 Note that there are TWO Turabian formats, Author-Date and Humanities (sometimes called Notes & Bibliography) format.
 ACTS uses the Humanities format, which calls for footnotes or endnotes rather than short, in-text references.
-The Turabian site linked above uses the Humanities format.
+The Turabian site linked above uses the Notes and Bibliography (Humanities) format.

 [Click on the file link above to download a template in rich text format (works in most word processors).
 It will form an outline so you can insert your answers under each heading.
 You can then submit the complete document to Prof. Badke by email attachment].